Everywhere-to-Everywhere Greenways Feasibility Study

 Feasibility Study

-The first major step in the E2E greenway effort is a network feasibility study to help us prioritize projects.
-Through field work, mapping, and data analysis, the E2E feasibility study will:
+The first major step in achieving our E2E vision is a feasibility study to help us better understand and prioritize projects.
+Through field work, mapping, data analysis, and community input, the E2E feasibility study will:

-• Analyze 25 miles of proposed greenways across Chapel Hill to determine their best routes and any viable alternatives.
+Analyze 25 miles of proposed greenways across Chapel Hill to determine their best routes and any viable alternatives.
+View the feasibility corridors here.

 A $1 million grant through the U.S. Department of Transportation’s (USDOT) Rebuilding American Infrastructure with Sustainability and Equity (RAISE) program is funding the E2E feasibility study.
 The Town hired the consulting firm McAdams to assist with this work.